 When we scrutinize our reality construct, though, we notice some things.
 What we attribute as framework in our reality are some very plastic, dynamic elements and characters.
 This reality is largely defined by and highly dependent upon, relationships.
 There is nothing static or fixed about the reality matrix we grow attached to, and yet we begin to embrace it and meld with it as though it is overtly reliable.

+And so we strive and labor and pour ourselves into creating a reality that we find decent and nice and secure.
+We start believing that we can, in fact, generate a reality for ourselves and our loved ones.
 And then we are totally, utterly shocked and derailed when the phone call comes.
 "Mr. Smith?
 County Sheriff's Department.... there's been an accident.
 Can you get to the hospital to identify the body?"
 Or when the husband comes home from work one evening and announces to his wife, "I just don't love you anymore.
 I am moving out.
 I want a divorce."
 Or when the once happy child enters the doldrums of adolescence and finds his salvation in drugs, alcohol, and dismally dark music, until finally he quits school, happy to mooch off of his parents for food and shelter, but otherwise consumed with disdain for them while simultaneously engrossed with his own, rarefied view of reality, and his very significant role in it.
 And of course there's always that ridiculous projection of the collective mood of human beings around the globe: the stock market.
 Who hasn't seen their college fund decimated lately?

 So, is reality real?
 Shouldn't something with as grandiose sounding a name as REALITY be a little more reliable, a little more rock solid and enduring, underpinned by something other than the capricious moods and whims of both chance and man?

 The first definition from Dictionary.com under the philosophy heading is "something that exists independently of ideas concerning it."
 So back to our example, the happy marriage, the two children, the college fund and the successful launching of the children into independence suddenly become mere myth, a simple projection of what we desire.
 Because as we've seen, the happy marriage was in transition, the happy children were in transition, the stock market was in transition.
 Even money is not real in the sense of possessing any inherent power implied by the number stamped on its face.
 The practical, inherent value of currency is better assessed by the heat it releases when burned on a cold winter's night.When our reality triangulations predict outcomes which then fail to materialize, disappointment ensues.
 We are very prone to living our whole lives in the future tense, as though all that we do is an investment in some future outcome which we can make into a reality if we practice due diligence.
 And yet every single element of what we tend to esteem as reality is hinged upon frail, finite carbon-based life forms possessed of limited knowledge and free will, and eager to execute the latter.
+To recap: Because we believe we can guide our ship toward the shores of particular outcomes, we tend to think of reality in terms of compass points, time and rate of travel.
+We believe that what we have constructed around us is real, firmly anchored to some unseen bedrock reality, existing with a high probability of persistence, owing in part to our own due diligence.
+As building blocks of this construct, we point to any of our collection of 'real' things and 'real' relationships, and deploy them into our reality equation.

 We have only one assurance in life if this is our view of reality: we are assured of disappointment.
 We are guaranteed a good measure of dissatisfaction, a hearty meal of sadness, and a life lived in the future tense.
 We are certain to become entrenched in a lifestyle that precludes us from even inquiring about existential reality because we are laboring in vain to create one of our own design.
 We weave together a tapestry with threads of fragile hopes and ephemeral dreams, and determine to live our lives upon it.
 But we are completely unaware that our tapestry is but a flimsy mat of dried grasses and chopped straw, set adrift on the great expanse of sea that is the real Reality, the unchangeable and fixed Reality, whose powerful, unseen impulses and upheavals jar us from time to time, calling to us through the mists of our ignorance, imploring us to lift up our eyes from our frail and fading tapestry and behold the one true vibrant Reality, the Creator, who has said,